 Solihull has a total of 10 junior schools and 14 secondary schools in the area.
 Information on all of these schools, including contact and location details, can be found on the Solihull Metropolitan Borough Council website.
 You can also use the online tool to view the catchment area of your chosen school.

 There are two secondary schools in the area that follow the Catholic faith - John Henry Newman Catholic College and St Peter’s Catholic School and Specialist College.
 If you are looking to apply for either, please note that priority is usually given to children who have been baptised.

 You can now apply for secondary schools online through the website.

 Coventry and Warwickshire

 There are 37 secondary schools in the Warwickshire area, with six grammar schools (both gender-specific and mixed).
 Families in Warwickshire can list up to six schools when they send their application for secondary schools, but should check the priority area of your choices on the council's priority map to get a better understanding of how successful your application will be.
-There is also a wealth of information on Warwickshire County Council's application leaflet that can help you through your applications.
+There is also a wealth of information on the Warwickshire County Council website that can help you through your applications.